emersonlaurentino/norte/README.md

   pharmacyId: string    // From parent 'pharmacies' domain
   categoryId: string    // From parent 'categories' domain
   productId: string     // From parent 'products' domain
-  id: string           // From current route /:id
+  variantId: string     // From current 'variants' domain }
-}

 // All parameters are automatically validated as CUID2 strings